FAPLZ/FAPLZ_AIC/README.md

 There are 8 AIV's for every AI character, specially created for the AIC file.

+Pictures of all AIV files are aviable in the folder: 'pictures'

 IMPORTANT: The AIC file should not work with most of the Vanilla AIV files, because there are too less population/houses to manage the whole economy.

 2.)Install